Z3TA/webide/README.txt

-Able to type jzedit via "unix" terminal without installing via npm --global
+Able to type webide via "unix" terminal without installing via npm --global
 ----------------------------------------------------------------------------
-In a unix like environment it's possible to open files and even pipe to bin/jzedit, in order to send streams of text to the editor.
+In a unix like environment it's possible to open files and even pipe to bin/webide, in order to send streams of text to the editor.
 Just add the bin folder to your PATH environment variable:
 ```
-export PATH="$PATH:/path/to/node_modules/jzedit/bin"
+export PATH="$PATH:/path/to/node_modules/webide.se/bin"
 ```
 Put it in ~/.bashrc to make the PATH update permanent.

-Able to type jzedit in Windows command prompt without installing via npm --global
+Able to type webide in Windows command prompt without installing via npm --global
 -----------------------------------------------------------------------------------
-Add the jzedit/bin folder to the Path environment variable:
+Add the webide/bin folder to the Path environment variable:
 (Windows 10) Start > Settings > System > About > System info > Advanced system settings > Environment variables ...
 Select: Path, then click Edit, then New, and write:
 ```
-C:\path\to\where\you\installed\node_modules\jzedit\bin\
+C:\path\to\where\you\installed\node_modules\webide.se\bin\
 ```
-(tip: Use the file explorer to navigate to the jzedit\bin folder, then copy the path/address) Click OK > OK > OK
+(tip: Use the file explorer to navigate to the webide\bin folder, then copy the path/address) Click OK > OK > OK
 You have to open a new Command Prompt for the change to take effect.